LaurenDarrimon/srjc-museum-app/README.md

 ## Questions
 ❓💌
-Reach out to Lauren Darrimon, Erin Potter, Wayne Howlett at hello@laurenlalita.com if you have any questions, comments, or if you would like to contribute to the application.
+Reach out to Lauren Darrimon, Erin Potter, Wayne Howlett at hello@laurenlalita.com if you have any questions, comments, or if you would like to contribute to the application or build your own.

 ## Thanks
-- Special thanks to William McKay for generously sharing his family's living tradition of Pomo basket weaving with us.
+- Special thanks to Clint McKay for generously sharing his family's living tradition of Pomo basket weaving with us.

 - To Rachel Minor, the curator of the musuem, for her wealth of knowledge, endless stream of content, and boundless enthusiasm.